tajpatel58/MLOps-ZoomCamp/02-experiment-tracking/My_Notes.md

 A bit like git commit messages, if moving models between staging/production: write messages to inform team as to why and when.
 (Add in "description" section. )

+- Update: Model registry options mentioned above have been deprecated.
+Now we have version numbers and and tags.

+- We can use `mlflow.search_runs(experiment_name=)`, to search all logged runs by metrics for a particular experiment.
+The output is a pandas dataframe that we can filter/sort.

+- We can use `mlflow.register_model(run_id, ...)` to move a model from a run into the model registry.

+- There are various ways to fetch the latest model from the model registry.
+Most of these methods require supplying a artifact/model uri. (unique resource identifier).
+If we want to load the model directly, then we need to specify the model name used in the model registry along with the artifact path to the "model.pkl" file , and the version number. (though we can use "latest" to get most recent.) `models:/{MODEL_NAME_IN_REGISTRY}/latest/model`

+- Alternatively, we can download all the artifacts with the method: `mlflow.artifacts.download_artifacts`.
+For this we need to supply the model name used in the model registry and the version only.
+(DON'T NEED PATH TO ACTUAL model.pkl): `models:/{MODEL_NAME_IN_REGISTRY}/latest.`

 #### MlFlow in Practice: